Text by Nicole Bouglouan

 The cranes of the genus Balearica are very different from the other species.
 The Grey Crowned Crane and the Black Crowned Crane, so similar, shows a conspicuous golden crest forming a crown on the head top.
 The head pattern varies with more or less red-coloured cheeks, different wattle size, and grey or black neck.
 Both have relatively short bills and rarely dig into the soil, preferring to peck at the surface.
 However, they have longer rear toe, allowing them to grasp the branches and perch in trees.

-Only one crane’s species belongs to the genus Bugeranus.
-The Wattled Crane is the only one showing prominent feathered wattles and could be closely related to the genus Anthropoides by the elongated secondary flight feathers.
+Only one crane’s species was included in the genus Bugeranus.
+The Wattled Crane is the only one showing prominent feathered wattles and could be closely related to the former genus Anthropoides by the elongated secondary flight feathers.
 But this crane is a monotypic species and considered sufficiently distinct.
 It is the only crane with entirely white neck.

 And finally, the genus Grus includes the largest cranes.
 All have long bill and toes, allowing them to forage in wetlands and to dig into the soil for preys.
 All these species show red patches of bare skin on the head, as well on the crown as on the face or upper neck.